-Other hints under the global hint type allow developers and database administrators to exercise fine-grained control over the execution of SQL statements.
-The other supported types of hints are as follows:
+Other hints under the GLOBAL hint allow developers and database administrators to fine-tune the execution of SQL statements.
+The supported other hints are as follows:

 |---|---|